GoInterject/GoInterject.github.io/wIndex/ReportSave.md

 </table>
 </div>

 <button class="collapsible-parameter">**RowDefRange**<br>A single column range that contains the unique row IDs that will be used to save the rows in this range via the data source.
-A corresponding column name for the uniques ID must be included in this column in the row defined in ColDefRange.</button>
+A corresponding column name for the unique ID must be included in this column in the row defined in ColDefRange.</button>
 <div markdown="1" class="panel-parameter">
 <table>
   <tbody>